Storybook.js is an IDE for web components.

 - 9 things every React.js beginner should know.

 dat.gui is the simplest option.
 It is designed for tech demos and such where the main user interface option is a slider widget.
 Use it if you can, because everything else is much more complex.
 On the other hand, if you are really, truly sure in your heart of hearts that you are starting off a big project that is intrinsically more messy than a fixed set of sliders and numerical widgets, do not use this.
 Use some overengineered alternative and resign yourself to much more wasted time getting to the payoff of a usable interface in exchange for the future flexibility.
 The docs could be clearer; try David Walsh’s excellent tutorial.

 Knobs?
 Try the handy SVG jimknopf.
 (I don’t believe it handles multitouch though)

 jquery knob is not ugly, but not very fast or modern.
 Good for one-offs.

 NexusUI offers a toolkit for musical/VJ controllers, including bridges to OpenSoundControl.
 But using canvas, for some godawful reason, which misses one of the strong points of browser interfaces - 20 years of developing a good interaction model.

 is similar to NexusUI, but quirkier and about a year older, so has vanished from our goldfish collective memory.
 Also, Charlie Roberts’ code is powerful, brilliant even, but his highly opinionated aesthetic rubs me the wrong way so I don’t enjoy it.

 tangible.js lists some further useful libraries for this purpose.

-And widgets!
-You can get more widgets using Webcomponents - see HTML.
+And endlessly more widgets!
+You can get more widgets using Web components.